pete-the-programmer/FCards/_chapters/ch03-types.md

 ---
-title: Describing what a card is
+slug: Describing what a card is
 concept: Types
-layout: default
+chapter: "03"
 ---
 ## Records
 A _record_ is a type of thing that has multiple parts to its value, like a name, or id, or a number.